 What are some likely future trends and developments in SaMD?

 As technology continues to advance, the future of SaMD looks promising.
 One trend is the integration of artificial intelligence (AI) and machine learning (ML) into SaMD, allowing for more personalized and accurate diagnoses and treatment plans.
 Another development is the use of virtual and augmented reality in healthcare, which can enhance patient experiences and improve outcomes.
 Additionally, the use of blockchain technology in SaMD can improve data security and interoperability.
-As SaMD continues to evolve, it is important for healthcare organizations to stay up-to-date on these trends and developments to provide the best possible care for their patients.
+As SaMD continues to evolve, healthcare organizations need to stay up-to-date on these trends and developments to provide the best possible care for their patients.

 Why has the FDA classified Software as a Medical Device (SaMD)?